-For more information and a list of available commands and options, see the dig man page.
+For more information and a list of available commands and options, see dig - DNS lookup utility.

 host The host utility emphasizes simplicity and ease of use.
 By default, it converts between host names and Internet addresses, but its functionality can be extended with the use of options.